 - Filling and dumping to explore capacity, quantity, and spatial relationships.

 - Trying test runs and inquiry-based learning. (a fancy term for testing new ideas to make something work)

 - Understanding how much space water takes up in each container.

-Now, the water play with racecars meets imaginary play!
-The track loops in and out of the “jungle” and drops directly into the lava. – Why is it always lava?
-I’m not sure but the play here is where it’s at.
+On the first day, the track loops in and out of the “jungle” and drops directly into the lava. – Why is it always lava?
+I’m not sure, but the play here is where it’s at.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 Looking for a few more tracks to inspire play?
 Get this pack.